 a.
 The TRM/SDPM;

 b.
-The PSI program as developed and implemented by the COL holder during plant construction;
+The PSI program as developed and implemented by the combined license (COL) holder during plant construction;

 c.
-Any additional commitments made by the COL holder filed with the NRC during the review of the application; and
+Any additional commitments made by the COL holder filed with the NRC during the review of the COL application; and

 d.
 Any additional requirements imposed by the NRC through Bulletins, Generic Letters, or Orders.

-Inservice testing of pumps and valves as described the ASME Code for Operation and Maintenance of Nuclear Power Plants (OM Code) is not included within the scope of this procedure.
+Inservice testing of pumps and valves as described in the ASME Code for Operation and Maintenance of Nuclear Power Plants (OM Code) is not included within the scope of this procedure.
 Refer to Inspection Procedure (IP) 73756, for inservice testing of pumps and valves.

 This inspection may be performed in increments.
 The section for observing the NDE methods should be done during peak periods of PSI activity.
 Personnel performing this inspection must be familiar with NDE methods and techniques, their applications, limitations, and the recording and analysis of examination results.
 Inspectors should also be familiar with the process of evaluating findings or indications and determining if they are acceptable within code limits.
-Should the inspector find that either the use of NDE to perform an examination, an exception from procedures, a request for relief from ASME Code requirements, or an issued exemption is not adequately justified or valid, discuss the issue with regional management and process the issue in accordance with IMC 0613, Documenting 10 CFR Part 52 Construction and Test Inspections.
+Should the inspector find that either the use of NDE to perform an examination, an exception from procedures, a request for relief from ASME Code requirements, or an issued exemption is not adequately justified or valid, discuss the issue with regional management and process the issue in accordance with Inspection Manual Chapter (IMC) 0613, “Documenting 10 CFR Part 52 Construction and Test Inspections.”

-Pursuant to 10 CFR 50.55a, each construction permit, issued under 10 CFR Part 50, is subject to all the conditions in 50.55a in addition to those specified in 50.55.
-All the provisions of 50.55a that are applicable to holders of construction permits for nuclear power reactors also apply to holders of s issued under 10 CFR Part 52, except that holders are not subject to the conditions of paragraphs (f) and (g) of 50.55a until after the Commission makes the finding under 52.103(g).
+Pursuant to 10 CFR 50.55a, each construction permit, issued under 10 CFR Part 50, is subject to all the conditions in 10 CFR 50.55a in addition to those specified in 10 CFR 50.55.
+All the provisions of 10 CFR 50.55a that are applicable to holders of construction permits for nuclear power reactors also apply to holders of COLs issued under 10 CFR Part 52, except that COL holders are not subject to the conditions of paragraphs (f) and (g) of 10 CFR 50.55a until after the Commission makes the finding under 10 CFR 52.103(g).

 10 CFR 50.55a(g)(3)(i) and 10 CFR 50.55a(g)(3)(ii) both require that components are designed to provide access for inservice examination and that components meet the preservice inspection requirements set forth in the Code editions and addenda applied to their construction.
 10 CFR 50.55a(g)(3)(i) applies to ASME Code Class 1 components (including supports), and 10 CFR 50.55a(g)(3)(ii) applies to ASME Code Class 2 and 3 components (including supports for components that are classified as ASME Code Class 1, 2 and 3).

 10 CFR 50.55a(g)(3)(v), states, “All components (including supports) may meet the requirements set forth in subsequent editions of codes and addenda or portions thereof which are incorporated by reference in paragraph (b) of this section {10 CFR 50.55a}, subject to the conditions therein.
-This provision allows the holder of a construction permit or to use later editions and addenda of the code that are incorporated by reference in paragraph (b) of 50.55a, for preservice inspection only, without the need for NRC approval or authorization.
+This provision allows the holder of a construction permit or COL to use later editions and addenda of the code that are incorporated by reference in paragraph (b) of 10 CFR 50.55a, for preservice inspection only, without the need for NRC approval or authorization.

-Metal containment pressure retaining components, metallic shell and penetration liners which are pressure retaining, and their integral attachments must meet the inservice inspection requirements applicable to components which are classified as ASME Code Class MC [10 CFR50.55a(g)(4)(v)(A) 10 CFR 50.55a(g)(4)(v)(B)].
+Metal containment pressure retaining components, metallic shell and penetration liners which are pressure retaining, and their integral attachments must meet the inservice inspection requirements applicable to components which are classified as ASME Code Class MC [10 CFR50.55a(g)(4)(v)(A) and 10 CFR 50.55a(g)(4)(v)(B)].